 Illustrations, Photographs, and Drawings

 Omit unnecessary detail and ornate, gratuitous graphics.
 Tables of raw data are NOT as informative or appealing as graphs, and the numbers are not remembered when your viewers walk away; save such archival information for handouts.
 Provide each figure with a legend stating a clear, concise message in large type, at least 3/8-inch high.
 If necessary, detailed information can be provided in smaller type below.
 Because there may be little or no text accompanying your poster, the legend should contain commentary that would normally appear in the body of a manuscript.
 It should describe the content of the figure and the conclusions derived.
 Details of the methodology should be brief and placed at the end of the legend.

 The title and author(s) (with at least 1-inch-high lettering) should be centered at the top of your corkboard.
 Consistency in this will make it easier for viewers to scan and browse.
-In addition, you should include (in smaller type, but, again, no smaller than 3/8 inch) the authors' affiliation(s), including an address to which people who are unable to contact you at the symposium can write for further information.
-If there are multiple authors, indicate the author(s) presenting the material at the symposium.
+In addition, you should include (in smaller type, but, again, no smaller than 3/8 inch) the authors' affiliation(s), including an address to which people who are unable to contact you at the meeting can write for further information.
+If there are multiple authors, indicate the author(s) presenting the material at the meeting.